-Best Small-Town Sports Teams by State
+Best Small-Town Sports Team in Every State

 The story of sports in America is not told without small towns and the teams that thrive in those towns.
 They exist in the shadow of big cities and define many of the great things we love about sports — the underdog ethos, scrappy attitude and do-what-it-takes will to be a champion.